makzan/makzan-dot-me/wintersmith/contents/articles/2012-002-host-static-websites-on-heroku/index.md

 title: Host static website on Heroku
-author: Makzan
+author: makzan
 date: 2012-09-12 22:00
 template: article.jade

 Heroku is convenient for me to get something up and running in short time.
 All from my terminal and git repo.
 It doesn't have issue for project with PHP, RoR or Node.js.
 But what I need now is a plain HTML website.

 ## Two Approaches

 I just found two approaches to host static websites on [Heroku][1].